mrigakshimishra/Portfolio/visualizinggovtdebt.md

 3. Clarity and Simplicity: Line graphs are simple and easy to follow, making them accessible to a broad audience.
 They clearly demonstrate how variables interact over time, which is essential when dealing with complex data sets like economic indicators.

 4. Highlighting Trends and Patterns: Line graphs are useful for showing growth trends or cycles in data, such as the increases or decreases in government debt.
 This visualization is key for noticing periods of economic stability or crisis.

+#### Data Source Acknowledgement
+[OECD](https://www.oecd.org): The dataset provided the debt-to-GDP ratio of countries.
+[Data Visualization Catalogue](https://datavizcatalogue.com): This provides a detailed on the various types of data visualizations.